Information Assurance Officer Salary

 Popular Skills for Information Assurance Officer

-Just a handful of professional skills are reported by Information Assurance Officers who took the survey.
-Most notably, skills in Security Policies and Procedures, Computer Security, IT Security & Infrastructure, and Network Security Management are correlated to pay that is above average, with boosts between 11 percent and 13 percent.
+Typical Information Assurance Officers report a focused set of job skills.
+Most notably, skills in Security Policies and Procedures, Computer Security, IT Security & Infrastructure, and Network Security Management are correlated to pay that is above average, with boosts between 17 percent and 19 percent.
 Those proficient in IT Security & Infrastructure are, more often than not, also skilled in Computer Security.

 Pay by Experience Level for Information Assurance Officer